stanpak/eventer/README.md

   This method still relies on the code which handles these exception to emit a message.
 * **Using emitThrow()**

-  If we want to not only throw an exeption but emit w message at this point of code we can use `Emitter.emitThrow()` method.
+  If we want to not only throw an exception but emit w message at this point of code we can use `Emitter.emitThrow()` method.
 Behavior is as expected but this time we can not only throw an exception but also use message templating mechanism.
   This is the preferred method of reporting the error by the application's code.

 ### **Embedding collection of messages in one event message**